show-dont-tell/freiheit-staging/content/chronicle/2025-03-27-case-study-metro.md

 They take on mission impossible projects and build custom large-scale software platforms tailored to their clients needs.
 After showing METRO in 2014 how they could build an efficient e-commerce platform together that would revolutionize their business model, both companies started a collaboration that has been lasting for over a decade.

-This partnership shapes METRO’s future as a German B2B retail giant while centralizing and diversifying their offer to their over 21 million professional customers worldwide.
+This partnership shapes METRO's future as a German B2B retail giant while centralizing and diversifying their offer to their over 21 million professional customers worldwide.
 {{< image src="/img/chronicle/250325-case-study-metro-image-02.webp" alt="" >}}

 <br />

 ### From the MVP to an omnichannel vision

-Let’s go back to the start
+Let's go back to the start
 In 2014, METRO approached freiheit.com to develop a modern platform that would revolutionize their pre-ordering system.
 At the time, METRO was relying on a legacy system, MCRM (Metro Customer Relationship Management), introduced in 2009.
 This system had limited possibilities to add features, was difficult to use, and had long release cycles.
-It was simply not scalable for METRO’s growing omnichannel business.
+It was simply not scalable for METRO's growing omnichannel business.
 The initial goal was clear:
 - Replace MCRM with a scalable and user-friendly platform that can offer both employees and customers direct order placement and tracking.

-Historically, METRO’s process revolved around “fast order entry” where bulk buyers — primarily HoReCA (Hotels, Restaurants, Cafes) customers — placed orders through METRO employees, typically over the phone or via mail.
+Historically, METRO's process revolved around “fast order entry” where bulk buyers — primarily HoReCA (Hotels, Restaurants, Cafes) customers — placed orders through METRO employees, typically over the phone or via mail.
 This system lacked the possibility to be integrated with other METRO operations and therefore slowed down the order and delivery process.

 The vision was more than just a simple replacement.
 METRO aimed for an omnichannel solution that eventually combined:
 - Delivery services